The Division of Life Sciences

 (B) Materials to be completed by the Faculty Research Mentor:

-Completed applications (including Faculty Research Mentor statements) are due by Monday, April 14, 2025.
+Completed applications (including Faculty Research Mentor letters) are due by Monday, April 20th.

-Incomplete applications or applications of ineligible students will not be considered.
+Late, incomplete, or ineligible applications will not be considered.

-Award notification: Fellows will be notified by early May by an award letter emailed to their Rutgers email account.
-We request a response to the award letter within one week.
+Award notification: Fellows and their faculty research mentors will be notified by early May with an award letter emailed to their Rutgers email account.
+We request a response to activate the award letter within one week.

 Overview:

 This fellowship is intended for Genetics majors who are pursuing novel, independent cancer genetics or cancer genomics research under the supervision of a Rutgers-NB faculty member.
-Awardees are expected to work in the lab full-time (35 hrs/week) for 10 weeks and present at our summer poster session in August.
+Awardees are expected to work in the lab full-time (37.5 hours/week) for 10 weeks and present at our summer poster session in August.

 FELLOWSHIP PROGRAM PROCEDURES AND ELIGIBILITY REQUIREMENTS:

-The Human Genetics Institute of New Jersey MacMillan Cancer Genetics Summer Undergraduate Research Fellowship (HGI-SURF) award includes a $4000 stipend for a 10 week full-time summer research experience.
+The Human Genetics Institute of New Jersey MacMillan Cancer Genetics Summer Undergraduate Research Fellowship (HGI-SURF) award includes a $5,000 stipend for a 10-week full-time summer research experience.
 The Fellowship is funded by the Human Genetics Institute of New Jersey and by a generous endowment from Duncan and Nancy MacMillan.

-The Fellowship is open to declared Genetics (447) majors pursuing novel, independent cancer genetics/genomics research under the supervision of a Rutgers–New Brunswick faculty member.
+The fellowship is open to declared Genetics (447) majors pursuing novel, independent cancer genetics/genomics research under the supervision of a Rutgers–New Brunswick faculty member.
+Faculty Research Mentors are not limited to the Division of Life Sciences.

 You must be eligible to work in the U.S. to receive a fellowship.

-Preference will be given to students who have not previously been awarded a Division of Life Sciences summer fellowship.
+Preference will be given to students who have not previously been awarded a DLS SURF program fellowship.

-The SURF committee will also consider the feasibility of the proposed research, the student's GPA, and the rigor of their coursework.
+The DLS SURF committee will consider the feasibility of the proposed research, the student's GPA, the rigor of their coursework, and their research experience.

-Applicants need to have secured placement in a cancer genetics/genomics laboratory with a Research Mentor prior to applying for this fellowship and should have previous research experience.
-This fellowship application requires that the applicant's Faculty Research Mentor provides a letter of support for the applicant and the applicant must prepare a 1-2 page research proposal.
+Applicants must have secured a placement in a cancer genetics/genomics laboratory with a faculty research mentor before applying for this fellowship and must have prior research experience.
+This fellowship application requires that the applicant's faculty research mentor provide a letter of support and that the applicant prepare a 1–2-page research proposal.
 Incomplete or late applications will not be considered.

-The HGI-SURF program fellowships are full-time (40 hours/week) fellowships for a period of 10 weeks starting June 2, 2025 and ending August 8, 2025.
-Full time HGI-SURF recipients are NOT allowed to register for summer course credits that meet during the work hours.
-HGI-SURF recipients are NOT allowed to receive a concurrent fellowship.
+The HGI-SURF program fellowships are full-time (37.5 hours/week) fellowships for a period of 10 weeks starting June 1, 2026, and ending August 7, 2026.
+Full-time HGI-SURF recipients are NOT allowed to register for summer course credits that meet during work hours.
+HGI-SURF recipients are NOT allowed to receive a concurrent fellowship from another source.
+This fellowship program does NOT provide housing; however, fellows are eligible to apply for on-campus housing through the Rutgers Internship Housing Program.

 Application deadline and procedures

 There is one single application for the fellowships offered through DLS Summer Undergraduate Research Fellowship Program- the DLS-SURF and HGI-SURF.
-You may apply for more than one type of fellowship, if eligible.
-If you have any questions, please contact This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+You may apply to more than one type of fellowship if eligible.
+If you have any questions, please get in touch with Dr. Carr-Schmid.
 Review the requirements carefully to ensure you are eligible.
 Ineligible students will not be evaluated.

 (A) Materials to be Contributed by the Student Applicant: